Apparently, Bruce Wayne is Batman. Huh. Didn’t see that one coming.

 Batman: “Putting out a fire with a bigger fire.
 Rudimentary physics.”

 Um… did the force of the blast put the fire out?
 Did the explosion use up all the oxygen?
+What the heck does this mean?
+How the heck does this work?
 We’ll never know.
 Katana apologizes for not telling him her plan, and Batman tells her that they’ll work on it.
 Gordon tells Batman that the cops are coming, and they know that he busted out Whale.
 Batman cuffs Gordon and tells Gordon to tell the cops that he was forced by Batman to free Whale.

 Gordon: “I don’t want you to do this.”

 Batman: “You’re the hero, I’m the vigilante.
 Those are the roles we play.”

 He’s the hero Gotham deserves, but not the one it needs right now.
 Barbara thanks him and compliments his “grappling thing.”

 Batman and Katana run off, and Barbara says that someday she'll be a crime fighter.
 She also wants a grapnel.

 Gordon: “Not until you’re old enough.”